 A minimal unit of organization for a sequence of sounds.
 Syllable usually comprises of a nucleus (typically a VOWEL or vowels) together with optional initial and/or final margins (typically CONSONANTS).
-Symbols C (consonant) and V (vowel) are used to express syllabic structures: e.g. the Classic Maya word "ch'ahom" would be transliterated using this notation as: CV.CVC (ch'a-hom).
-In contrast to standard method in linguistics, Classic Maya words are transliterated syllabically on the basis of GRAPHEMIC syllables, i.e. the distinction is made between pronounced syllables and pronounced syllables.
-The word pronounced is thus divided into three graphemic syllables (or syllabograms): pronounced or pronounced in the indicated using both sets of syllabic notations (graphemic and pronounced): CV.CV.CV pronounced (or: CV-CV-CV pronounced) CV.CVC).
+Symbols C (consonant) and V (vowel) are used to express syllabic structures: e.g. the Classic Maya word "ch'ajom" would be transliterated using this notation as: CV.CVC (ch'a-hom).
+In contrast to standard method in linguistics, Classic Maya words are transliterated syllabically on the basis of GRAPHEMIC syllables, i.e. the distinction is made between pronounced syllables and graphemic syllables.
+The word ch'ajom is thus divided into three graphemic syllables (or syllabograms): ch'a-ho-ma, and it can be indicated using both sets of syllabic notations (graphemic and pronounced): CV.CV.CV \rightarrow CV.CVC (or: CV-CV \rightarrow CVCVC).